-The short answer is: it depends on your health plan-but for millions of Americans, the answer is a complicated "sometimes."
+It depends on your health plan—but for millions of Americans, the answer is a complicated "sometimes."
 Under the Affordable Care Act (ACA), most private health insurance plans must cover a set of preventive services without charging you a copayment, coinsurance, or deductible when those services are delivered by an in-network provider.
-However, there are critical nuances around grandfathering, plan type, and what actually qualifies as "preventive" that every employee and employer should understand.
+Nuances around grandfathering, plan type, and what actually qualifies as "preventive" mean every employee and employer should understand the details.

 What the ACA Requires for Preventive Care